The evolution of velocity dispersion in the Sco-Cen OB association: Used data and parameters

 The sample size of the 3D velocity data ($UVW$) strongly depends on the available RV data (Table~\ref{tab:ref}).
-We find that about 50\% of the sources (6529/13\,011) have been targeted by at least one RV survey.
-Considering these sources, there are about 34\% that have been targeted by more than one survey (2194/6529).
+We find that about 50\% of the sources (6540/13\,011) have been targeted by at least one RV survey.
+Considering these sources, approximately 34\% have been targeted by more than one survey (2205/6540).
 This sample can be used to identify binary candidates.
 Additionally, we investigate the \textit{Gaia} DR3 RUWE parameter \citep{Castro-Ginard2024} that indicates if a source is a probable binary or multiple stellar system, further discussed in Appendix~\ref{apx:methods:calc-veldisp}.

-To get a clean sample of RVs per cluster and at the same time retain significant numbers of sources, we apply the following quality criteria.
-In a first step, we retain only sources with low RV uncertainties, using a cut at $e_\mathrm{RV}<3.1$\,km\,s$^{-1}$.
+To obtain a clean sample of RVs per cluster while retaining a significant number of sources, we apply the following quality criteria.
+In a first step, we retain only sources with low RV uncertainties, using a cut at $e_\mathrm{RV}<3.1$\,km\,s$^{-1}$ (using $e_\mathrm{RV,corr}<3.1$\,km\,s$^{-1}$ when a correction was applied).
 We decided on a relatively non-conservative cut to ensure that clusters with few RV measurements contain significant numbers of sources with RV information.

-For sources observed by APOGEE2, we use the provided scatter parameter (\texttt{VSCATTER}), which is available if a source has been observed more than once within APOGEE2.
-We add the \texttt{VSCATTER} parameter to the APOGEE2 RV errors (\texttt{VERR}) as follows: $\mathtt{VERR}_\mathrm{corr} = \sqrt{\mathtt{VERR}^2 + \mathtt{VSCATTER}^2 + \Delta \mathrm{RV}^2}$. $\Delta \mathrm{RV}$ is the global shift between {\it Gaia} and APOGEE RVs that we have identified in the previous section.
-Using the corrected RV errors, sources with larger scatter (potential binary candidates) get automatically removed when applying the error cut from above.
-Sources without \texttt{VSCATTER} information, which were observed only once by APOGEE2, lack this information, and their errors might be underestimated.
-At this stage, we can not know about any additional scatter for such sources (if only observed once).

 For sources with multiple observations from different surveys, we first calculate the weighted mean and weighted standard deviation as follows: \begin{small}